DocumentWDP-6

 • Normal operation (use I=Info or T=Trace instead)

-• Expected outcomes (only notable successes)
+• Expected outcomes (reserve for notable successes only)

 • Every successful function call (too verbose)